MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deployment.md

 * **Public IP**: Used for accessing the cluster from outside the virtual network for management and monitoring, and as a source address for outbound connections started from the cluster.

 > [!IMPORTANT]
-> The default NSG rules block access to public IP addresses outside thevirtual network.
+> The default NSG rules block access to public IP addresses outside the virtual network.
 To reach a public endpoint, you must add an exception for your public IP addresses in the NSG.

 The following DNS records are created to access the service: